Growing Zucchini Indoors

 Harvesting

-Harvesting zucchini is a bit of an art, and getting the right time is tricky.
+Harvesting zucchini is a bit of an art, and getting the timing right is tricky.
 In general, you want to harvest before the fruit fully ripens.
-Once the fruit ripens the plant will complete its life cycle, and will produce less and less.
+Once the fruit ripens the plant will complete its life cycle, and will produce fewer fruits after.
 If you can harvest before this then you can extend the time your plant will bear fruits.

 In general, you’ll start seeing harvestable fruits about 3-4 months after planting and then pretty consistently after that.
 Look for zucchinis that have grown a few inches in length, and pick them while they’re still tender.
-Make sure you pick them all, zucchinis are notorious for being hard to find.
+Make sure you pick them all, zucchinis are notorious for being hard to find, especially in bushing plants.

 A zucchini grown indoors will generally last for about half a year.
 Zucchinis do not have a very long growing season, and you’ll need to replant them if you wish to continue growing them.